 Mr. Nauheim represents both public and private German and international companies, including strategic as well as financial investors, in a wide variety of industries, such as technology, media and telecommunications, automotive, pharmaceuticals, consumer products and retail, logistics, professional services, real estate and sports and entertainment.

-Handelsblatt and Best Lawyers have recognized Mr. Nauheim in its list of Germany's Best Lawyers 2016/7 in the category of M&A and Corporate Law.
-The JUVE Handbook 2012/2013 recommends Mr. Nauheim as one of the leading lawyers in Germany for both Corporate and M&A. Chambers and Partners Global recognize Mr. Nauheim in the areas of Corporate/M&A in Germany and USA.
+Handelsblatt and Best Lawyers have recognized Mr. Nauheim in its list of Germany's Best Lawyers 2017/18 in the category of M&A. The JUVE Handbook 2017/2018 lists Mr. Nauheim as one of the frequently recommended lawyers for both Corporate and M&A. Chambers and Partners Global recognize Mr. Nauheim in the areas of Corporate/M&A in Germany and USA.
 Clients have recommended Mr. Nauheim for "best service and best quality" and have described him as "very capable and pragmatic – he knows his stuff" and as "smart and service-minded".

 Prior to joining Gibson Dunn, Mr. Nauheim worked at a renowned U.S. law firm in Cologne and Washington, D.C. and, thereafter, in the Munich office of a major German law firm.